 When it comes to how long will this family bodyguard be around, if fed with high-quality food and proper exercise, as well as with regular vet checkups, you can expect from 10 to 12 years of happy memories with your Cane Corso.

 Intelligence, Temperament and Personality Traits of the Cane Corso

-The Cane Corso is known as a serious breed that needs firm yet loving guidance in order to become the perfect family pet.
+The Cane Corso is known as a serious breed that needs a firm yet loving guidance to become the perfect family pet.

 Once this dog goes through his adolescence “years”, training and socialization, it will become calmer and family-oriented.

 This means that he won’t be that much interested in meeting every single one of your guests, but simply sit in his favorite corner of the home and keep an eye on them in case something unpredictable happens and he needs to react to protect his family.

 In some cases, while they are young, you will need to find a “job” for your Cane Corso if you don’t want it to bark at people passing by your fence or digging holes all over the yard.

 If, on the other hand, if you are an apartment owner, to keep your dog from chewing the slippers or the furniture, you will need to give him toys he can play with and scratch the “tooth itch” this breed sometimes has when bored or alone.

 However, if you have already set your mind on this breed, there’s no reason to panic because Cane Corso is 95% of the time a docile dog.